Enveloping semigroups as compactifications of topological groups: Introduction

-Another possibility in the second step of the above procedure is the translation of the unique uniformity on $X$ to the totally bounded uniformity on $G$ and use the Smirnov order-preserving bijective correspondence between proximites (totally bounded uniformities) on $G$ and compactifications of $G$.

-R.~Ellis introduced the "functional approach" in the study of compactifications of groups.
-A topological group $G$ is a subgroup of the group of homeomorphisms $\Hom(X)$ of a compact space $X$.
-Each $g\in G$ is examined as a self-map of $X$ and an element of $X^X$ (composition of maps in $X^X$ corresponds to multiplication in $G$).
-The closure of $G$ in $X^X$ is named the {\it enveloping {\rm(}Ellis{\rm)} semigroup}~\cite{Ellis}.
-It is a compact right topological monoid and is a (non-proper) compactification of $G$.

-However, if $G$ is in the topology of pointwise convergence (for the action $G\curvearrowright X$), then in Ellis's construction, $G$ is topologically embedded in $X^X$.
-The restriction of the unique uniformity on $X^X$ to $G$ is a totally bounded uniformity on $G$, and the completion of $G$ is the closure of $G$ in $X^X$ and a proper compactification of $G$.
+In~\cite{KozlovSorin} it is noted that if $G$ is in the topology of pointwise convergence for the action $G\curvearrowright X$, provided $X$ is compact, then the Ellis enveloping semigroup is a proper $G$-compactification of $G$.
+This observation led to the notion of an {\it Ellis compactification} in~\cite[Definition 3.10]{KozlovLeiderman} or~\cite[Definition 2.1]{KozlovSorin}.
+An {\it Ellis compactification} $b G$ of a topological group $G$ is a proper $G$-compactification of $G$ such that $(bG, \bullet)$ is a right topological monoid and $\bullet|_{G\times b G}=\tilde\alpha$, where $\tilde\alpha$ is the extension of left action of $G$ on itself to $b G$ (Definition~\ref{defElliscomp}).

-To use this approach, for a topological group $G$, we examine its $\tau_p$-representation in a topological space $X$ (for the action $G\curvearrowright X$ the topology of pointwise convergence on $G$ coincides with the original topology on $G$ and $X$ is a $G$-Tychonoff space).
-Find $G$-compactifications of $X$ (examples illustrate that it is an easier problem than to find initially "good" compactifications of $G$) and, finally, construct $G$-compactifications of $G$ which automatically are right topological monoids.
-Such compactifications are called Ellis compactifications.
+In the present paper, we study Ellis compactifications of topological groups.
+For this purpose, for a topological group $G$, we examine its {\it $\tau_p$-representation} in a topological space $X$ (if for the action $G\curvearrowright X$ the topology of pointwise convergence on $G$ coincides with the original topology on $G$ and $X$ is a $G$-Tychonoff space, then we say that $G$ is {\it $\tau_p$-representable in $X$} (Definition~\ref{taurepres})).
+Further, we find $G$-compactifications of $X$ (examples illustrate that it is an easier problem than finding initially "good" compactifications of $G$).
+Finally, we obtain Ellis compactifications of $G$ (from $G$-compactifications of $X$) which are automatically right topological monoids.

-In the present paper, we use terminology from~\cite{KozlovLeiderman}, where the classification of proper semigroup compactifications is proposed.
-Besides Ellis compactifications of a group $G$, we use sm-compactifications of $G$ (proper $G$-compactifications of $G$ which are semitopological monoids) and sim-compactifications of $G$ (proper $G$-compactifications of $G$ which are semitopological inverse monoids with continuous inverses).
+We use terminology from~\cite{KozlovLeiderman}, where the classification of proper semigroup compactifications is proposed.
+Besides Ellis compactifications of a group $G$, we examine sm-compactifications of $G$ (proper $G$-compactifications of $G$ which are semitopological monoids) and sim-compactifications of $G$ (proper $G$-compactifications of $G$ which are semitopological inverse monoids with continuous inverses).
 Every sim-compactification of $G$ is a sm-compactification of $G$, which in its turn is an Ellis compactification of $G$.
 If the poset of sm-compactifications of $G$ is non-empty, then the WAP-compactification of $G$ is its maximal element.

 Preliminary information about $G$-spaces, semigroups and uniformities on topological groups is contained in \S~\ref{prelim}.
 In Lemma~\ref{l1}, we justify the preservation of the topology of pointwise convergence when passing to $G$-compactifications of phase spaces.